MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-teams-experience.md

 Teams Premium provides more ways to safeguard and monitor users' Teams experiences with the following key features:

-- **Advanced collaboration analytics** - View data on your users, teams, federated domains, channels, and guests concerning their external collaboration activity.
+- **Advanced collaboration analytics** - View external collaboration activity data on your users, teams, federated domains, channels, and guests.

 - **Audio quality alerts** - Set up alerts for in-progress meeting audio issues and get notified immediately when your specified users experience issues.